mrheat/doichain-core-rebase/README.md

 Translations
 ------------

-**Translation workflow is not yet set up for Namecoin Core.
+**Translation workflow is not yet set up for Doichain Core.
 For strings which are common to Bitcoin Core, see below.**

 Changes to translations as well as new translations can be submitted to [Bitcoin Core's Transifex page](https://www.transifex.com/bitcoin/bitcoin/).